S7-OpenLearning-Individual/DesignPatternPedia/README.md

 ## Contributing

 Would you like to propose changes to the pattern-wiki?
 Then feel free to create a pull request in this repository.
-Make sure that your PR follows the standards as set in the [coding standards](#coding-standards) and [page structure](#page-structure).
+Make sure that your PR follows the standards as set in the [coding standards](#coding-standards).
 These standards ensure that the wiki is of high quality and that both the users and developers can find the right information quickly.
+The steps to work on an issue or task are as follows:

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes, ensuring they follow the coding standards.
+4. Run the linter to ensure your changes meet the required structure.
+5. Create a pull request describing your changes.
+6. Wait for the review and feedback from the maintainers.
+7. Profit.